A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

-Before we proceed to explain why in our calculation MPS and Tree are in much better agreement compared to the reference work~\cite{dorfner2024comparison}, we provide further evidence that in our calculation MPS and Tree are converging to the exact limit.
+We then provide further evidence that in our calculation Chain and Tree are converging to the exact limit.
 In Fig.~\ref{fig:ext} we show how $\braket{\hat n_{\textrm{LE}_1}}$ evolves when $M\rightarrow \infty$.
-More specifically, we choose $t=60, 90, 160$ and 190 fs as several representitive time frames, and plot $\braket{\hat n_{\textrm{LE}_1}}$ against $1/M$.
+More specifically, we choose $t=60, 90, 160$ and 190 fs as several representative time frames, and plot $\braket{\hat n_{\textrm{LE}_1}}$ against $1/M$.
 For reference, we include the full dynamics calculated with different $M$ in Fig.~\ref{fig:convergence} in \ref{sec:convergence}.
-In Fig.~\ref{fig:ext}, we observe that as $M$ increases and $1/M$ decreases, the results from MPS and Tree converge.
+In Fig.~\ref{fig:ext}, we observe that as $M$ increases and $1/M$ decreases, the results from Chain and Tree converge.
 We then estimate the value of $\braket{\hat n_{\textrm{LE}_1}}$ in the $1/M\rightarrow 0$ limit by linear extrapolation.
 The technique is inspired by the extrapolation scheme employed in large scale static DMRG calculations~\cite{white2005density, li2019electronic, larsson2025benchmarking}.
 To exclude the noise induced by the calculations with small $M$, we employ only the two data points with the smallest $1/M$ for the extrapolation.
-Fig.~\ref{fig:ext} shows that this simple extrapolation scheme greatly reduces the difference by MPS and Tree when $t=160$ and 190 fs.
-When $t=60$ and 90 fs, the extrapolated data has comparable difference with the raw data.
+Fig.~\ref{fig:ext} shows that this simple extrapolation scheme reduces the difference by Chain and Tree when $t=160$ and 190 fs.
 We note that such extrapolation is only valid when the bond dimension is sufficiently large.
 Fig.~\ref{fig:ext} shows that the dependence of $\braket{\hat n_{\textrm{LE}_1}}$ on $1/M$ is highly nonlinear.
-As a result, extrapolation using the datapoint with $M<100$ or even $M<200$ will likely result in even larger errors compared to the raw data.
-We also note that $\braket{\hat n_{\textrm{LE}_1}}$ appears to be a continuous function of $M$.
-This indicates that the convergence benchmark for tensor network methods should be performed with sufficiently different $M$.
-Comparing results with slightly different $M$ values may lead to misleading conclusions about convergence.
+As a result, extrapolation using the datapoint with $M<100$ (for Tree) or even $M<200$ (for Chain) will likely result in even larger errors compared to the raw data.
+This behavior is fundamentally different from static DMRG calculations.
+There, the energy is directly minimized, resulting in a monotonic relationship with $1/M$ that enables reliable extrapolation.